 Using valuable feedback from correctional health practitioners, the 2018 standards are reorganized, streamlined, and simplified to make information easier to find.
 There are now seven sections, rather than nine, with most content remaining but more logically organized.

 Organizing for a Survey

-In her session at the NCCHC Spring Conference, Tracy Titus will examine the standards in a new way, showing how to bring much of the required documentation together in one place and organized by responsibilities of key staff, training requirements, and time requirements.
-She will also share the simple chart she used as a health services administrator (HSA) to keep on track for a survey.
+In her session at the NCCHC Spring Conference, Tracy Titus examined the standards in a new way, showing how to bring much of the required documentation together in one place and organized by responsibilities of key staff, training requirements, and time requirements.
+She also shared the simple chart she used as a health services administrator (HSA) to keep on track for a survey.

 Every HSA or accreditation manager needs to find their best method for organization.
 As an HSA for many years, Tracy made a chart of recurring tasks that needed to be completed daily, weekly, monthly, quarterly, and annually.
 It was kept on a clipboard on her desk where she could check it on a regular basis.
 She also kept file folders for each standard and stored ongoing documentation in the appropriate folder.
 This worked because it matched her organizational style.
 No one method, however, is required by NCCHC.
 Others may choose to keep hard-copy binders or store documentation electronically.

 NCCHC accredits facilities of every size.
 Each faces its own challenges when it comes to organizing the system, not only for a survey, but also for an efficiently run daily operation.
 Whether there is one person in charge or teams of people in charge, her best tip is to be accreditation ready every single day.
 That involves keeping up with patient care, documentation requirements, meeting requirements, and training requirements.
 It pays off in the end because you ultimately will be providing quality care to your patients in a well-organized system.